ironcore-dev/dpservice/docs/testing/automated_benchmark_test.md

 </interface>
 ```

-Additionally, if the used hypervisors are running Gardenlinux, it is needed to remount `/tmp` to allow execute binary files being uploaded to it, due to the strict security policy.
-Simply execute `sudo mount -o remount,exec /tmp`.

 # Configuration file for test environment
 The configuration file, `/test/benchmark_test/test_configurations.json` for the test environment provides machine access information and the most of test configurations to the execution script.
 The following fields need to be double-checked and therefore changed according to the actual environment setup.